indx0/Vless-Url-Builder/README.md

 # Vless Url Builder
-Utility for converting Xray JSON to Vless URLs.
+Utility for conveting Amnezia XRay JSON to URLs with vless:// format

 ## Usage
 ```